FlutterFlow/flutterflow-documentation/docs/resources/ui/components/using-components.md

 - **Modular Layouts**: Create a consistent layout structure with areas like headers and footers that remain the same while passing in different body content as parameters to adapt to different pages.
 :::

-Let’s see how to use this feature with an example from an eComm app.
+Let’s see an example from an eCommerce app.
 On the shipping address page, you can maintain a consistent style and layout for input fields while allowing customization for the type of input—such as a TextField for the name, and a Dropdown for selecting country.
 Moreover, you can reuse the same component across other pages, such as the profile update.

 ![widget-builder-as-parameter-example.avif](imgs/widget-builder-as-parameter-example.avif)

 Here’s exactly how you do it:

-1. If you haven't already, start by creating a new component.
+1. If you haven't already, start by creating a new component and add the base widgets that will be unmodified.
 Next, define a parameter and set its type to **Widget Builder**.
 To [pass data from the current component to the widget builder](#pass-parameter-from-component-to-widget-builder), you can specify a parameter within it.

     <div style={{
         position: 'relative',